 In 2005, the Saint Philomena School community began to transition from religious to lay leadership as the last fcJ Sister principal, Anne Marie Walsh, fcJ, announced the closing of the community and eventual closing of the convent at Saint Philomena.
 The school would begin a carefully planned transition to become a sponsored FCJ community where the vision, values and charism of the Society would be cared for and maintained by dedicated lay faculty and staff with spiritual support and governance from the international Society.

 As the school community embraced the 21st century, Saint Philomena School would begin the new millennium with forward thinking built on a history of success.
 In April 2000, the Board of Trustees approved the first Strategic Plan for the school.
 In 2001, renovations took place in the main building.
-The convent downsized and the former chapel and dining room became two beautiful kindergarten classrooms; the kitchen became a teachers’ lunchroom; the school library moved to a renovated basement location; and the former library became the school chapel.
 At the same time, on the second floor of the main building, renovations were completed to provide larger classrooms for the students in grades one and two, while giving the resource room more space and providing a teachers’ aide workroom.
 In 2001 and 2002, the administration and faculty developed a manual for Model Content Standards and Suggested Grade Level Expectations for the school curriculum.
 In 2002, the school launched a Capital Campaign.
 Four additional acres on the east side of the campus off Cory’s Lane were purchased, and in 2003, groundbreaking took place for a state-of-the-art building for students in grades 6, 7 and 8.
-Soon after this construction, the former 4-8 building was completely renovated for grade 3, 4 and 5.
+Soon after this construction, the former 4-8 building was completely renovated for grades 3, 4 and 5.

 The school was poised to embrace the next exciting chapter of evolution as a community of faith and excellence.
 The school welcomed the first lay principal in 2006.
 Mrs. Donna Bettencourt-Glavin ushered in almost a decade of school advancement and improvement as the school community transitioned to lay leadership and the faculty and Board of Trustees assumed more of a role in continuing the lived traditions of the Society Faithful Companions of Jesus.
 In the fall of 2006, the first Pre-K program was opened offering two, three and five full day programs.
 Over the next nine years a host of academic and programmatic expansions came to the Saint Philomena community.
 Spanish and Latin were added to the curriculum alongside French.
 The math program was expanded to include high school level geometry and a third math grouping to more appropriately meet the needs of all learners.
 An After School Activities program was added, as well as string instrument instruction and an expanded band program.
 Teachers were trained in Second Step, an anti-bullying program.
 The physical education program was expanded offering two classes per week for most grades.
 Music classes were expanded to include grades 7 and 8.
 The "junior high" educational concept was faded out to create a middle school program.
 An outdoor amphitheater was dedicated in the nature trail after its completion in 2009.
 The convent at Saint Philomena School was officially closed in 2009 and the few remaining elderly Sisters were moved to alternate locations.
 The school administration would hire the first campus minister this year to ensure continued spiritual identity that would enhance Catholic and FCJ spirituality.
 Also in 2009, Saint Philomena School earned its second recognition by the United States Department of Education as a Blue Ribbon School of Excellence.
 In 2010, the basement in the 6-8 building was cleared out to create a cafeteria and flexible space for instruction.
 In 2011, the school dedicated a new and expanded playground area.
 After much planning and support from the Society, the vacant convent was repurposed and remodeled for educational space as a Learning Common.